UNITED STATES HERSTORY QUICK TIMELINE -

 1872 Susan B Anthony arrested for casting a ballot in a presidential election.

-1873 Congress passes Comstock Laws criminalizing the distribution of information on contraception in US mail; (Mass production of condoms1860s)
+1873 Congress passes Comstock Laws criminalizing the distribution of information on contraception in US mail; (Mass production of condoms began in1860s)

-1875 ish States pass state laws criminalizing possessing or selling obscene materials including information on contraception; (Forced Birthing Demanders stripped women of civil rights forcing 1 in 8 to die to repopulate the Nation after the Civil War.)
+1875 ish States pass state laws criminalizing possessing or selling obscene materials including information on contraception; (Forced Birthing Demanders stripped women of civil rights.
+1 in 8 women die in childbirth up to 1940s)

 1893 Matilda Joslyn Gage publishes 20 years of research in "Woman, Church and State" outlining the variety of ways in which Christianity oppressed women and reinforced patriarchal systems;

 1893 Johns Hopkins starts to train male doctors.
-Women discredited, sexually harassed, faced arrest for contraception.
+Women discredited, sexually harassed and faced arrest for teaching, using or distributing contraception.

 1895-1898 Elizabeth Cady Stanton & committee of 26 women challenged the religious orthodoxy that women should be subordinate to man publishing the "Women's Bible" ;